StrategicProjects/BigDataPE/README.md

 ## Features

-- Securely store and manage API tokens with the `keyring` package.
+- Securely store and manage API tokens with the environment variables.
 - Fetch data from the BigDataPE API using a simple interface.
 - Retrieve large datasets iteratively using chunking.
 - Easily manage multiple datasets and their associated tokens.